|1981||Candidat en psychologie et sciences de l'éducation||Université catholique de Louvain|

 personally, but because of events that affect members of groups to which

-they belong.
-More recently, I turned to the issue of fundamental
+More recently, I turned to the issue of fundamental dimensions of social

-dimensions of social perception in the context of what I call the
+perception in the context of what I call the compensation pattern of

 Another interest of mine is statistics and methods.
 The research